+Your personal data is processed in order to

+- -enable you to use the website;

+- -maintain and develop the website;

+- -enable communication; and

-Personal data is also gathered in a minimal way outside the context of the actual research by way of the use of the SUSTAIN website.
-The personal data is processed in order to enable you to use the website; maintain and develop the website; enable communication; and monitor the number of visitors as part of the evaluation of dissemination impact, as the funder requires monitoring the impact of the dissemination work.
-Furthermore, the personal data is processed for the purposes of data security and in order to prevent and resolve possible misconduct.
+- -monitor the number of visitors as part of the evaluation of dissemination impact, as the funder requires monitoring the impact of the dissemination work.

+-Further, your personal data is processed for the purposes of data security and in order to prevent and resolve possible misconduct.

+2. What personal data is processed?

-The personal data collected and stored in the logs of the web server (nginx) currently are the IP address(es); the browser(s) used; and the page(s) opened (page request).
-The Privacy Notice can be seen in full as Annex 1 to this Data Management Plan.
+Following personal data is collected and stored in the logs of the web server (nginx):

+- the IP address(es);

+- the browser(s) used; and

+- the page(s) opened (page request).